corpseofinnocence/bloodtsained-roses/README.md

 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎  ‎ ‎ ‎ ‎ ‎ ‎ ![image](https://github.com/user-attachments/assets/62d38f30-7f5d-497f-b7a8-1fd9f7f9daae)

 -> *Feel free to interact!!!
-Im nice and very approachable trust >-O*
+Im very nice and sweet and very approachable trust!! >-O*

 -> C(uddle) + H(ide) Are always welcome unless my name says otherwise!

+-> No Insp/Copy without permission pls and thank yew!! ^-^

 -> Most Do not interacts are probably depending on how down i feel, but feel free to ask for c+h!! just interact with caution! ^-^